Aliyu Mohammed Gusau

 Aliyu Mohammed Gusau (born 18 May 1943) is a Nigerian general and statesman.
 He has held several high level national security, military and intelligence offices, and has participated in several military coups, playing a central role in founding the Fourth Nigerian Republic.

-He was most recently the Minister of Defence, and has served as National Security Adviser to three presidents; he was also the Chief of Army Staff during Ernest Shonekan and briefly Sani Abacha's regime, headed different intelligence agencies, and was commander of the Nigerian Defence Academy.
+He was most recently the Minister of Defence, and has served as National Security Adviser to three presidents; he was also the Chief of Army Staff during Ernest Shonekan and briefly Sani Abacha's regime, headed different intelligence agencies, and was commandant of the Nigerian Defence Academy.

 Early life

 Aliyu Mohammed was born on 18 May 1943 in Gusau, Zamfara State.
 The army added his birthplace to his name, making "Aliyu Mohammed Gusau", to distinguish him from another General, Aliyu Mohammed.
-Although Aliyu does not himself use "Gusau" in his name, it has been widely adopted by the media.
+Although Aliyu does not himself use Gusau in his name, it has been widely adopted by the media.

 Military career

 In 1964, he enrolled as an officer cadet at the Nigerian Defence Academy and was commissioned three years into the Nigerian Army as a second lieutenant.
 In 1967, he fought during the Nigerian Civil War.

 He was Commander of 9 Infantry Brigade, Abeokuta (April 1976 – July 1978), Adjutant General of 2 Mechanised Division (July 1978 – September 1979) and Director of Personnel Services, Army Headquarters (October 1979 – November 1979).